espadrine/succinct-cybernetics/misc/cryptography.md

 ### Message Authentication Code

-A **Message Authentication Code** (MAC) can assert the following properties if you share a secret with a given entity:
+A **Message Authentication Code** (MAC) can assert the following properties if you share a secret key with a given entity:
 - **authentication**: the message was validated by a keyholder,
 - **integrity**: the message was not modified by a non-keyholder.